vwinck-dev/vwinck-dev/README.md

 ## Interests

-I am studying cybersecurity, Linux, and programming.
-I enjoy exploring new technologies and learning more about securing systems and networks.
+I am currently studying cybersecurity, Linux, and programming.
+I have a passion for exploring new technologies and deepening my understanding of system and network security.
+In my free time, you can find me on [Chess.com](https://www.chess.com/member/vwinck), where I enjoy playing chess!

 ## Acknowledgments

 Thank you for visiting my profile!
-If you like what you see, feel free to follow me and star my projects when I publish them. 😄
+If you like what you see, feel free to follow me and star my projects when I publish them. 🖥